 On my puppy records I then recommend boosters every 4 weeks as follows:

-11 Weeks Canine 1 DAPPvL2+Cv ( Distemper, Hepatitis, Leptospirosis, Parvo, Parinfluenza and Corona Virus.)
-Note** 11 week DaPPvL2 vaccine may be given with or without CV ( Corona virus add -on )
+- Canine 1 DAPPvL2+Cv (Distemper, Hepatitis, Leptospirosis, Parvo, Parainfluenza and Corona Virus) Note** 11 week DaPPvL2 vaccine may be given with or without CV (Corona virus add -on)

-I absolutely recommend vaccinating against Lepto.
+- I absolutely recommend vaccinating against Lepto.
 Lepto is a bacteria.
 Leptospirosis is spread commonly by infected rodents and raccoons and passed through the contact with urine it is as well very contagious to humans.
 It is common in our state and many others.
 The Lepto vaccine has very few side effects clinically with the Large breed dogs.
 There is a higher risk of side effects to smaller breeds.
-Life saving vaccinations far out weigh the risk of possible side affects from the actual killed modified vaccine for this disease.
+Life saving vaccinations far outweigh the risk of possible side effects from the actual killed modified vaccine for this disease.